-Fire prevention and protection system installed in Asseco Data Systems S.A. buildings at Bajeczna Street 13 in Szczecin and Narutowicza 136 Street in Łódź complies with local standards and regulations for fire safety.
+Fire prevention and protection system installed in Asseco Data Systems S.A. buildings at Bajeczna Street 13 in Szczecin and at the backup center complies with local standards and regulations for fire safety.
 Computer system area is also equipped with fire control system (neutral gas), activated automatically in the case of fire detection in monitored area.